azat-co/practicalnode/chapter1/chapter1.md

 ### Semicolons

 Almost all statements in JavaScript and thus Node.js must be terminated with a semicolon.
-However, there's a automatic semicolon insertion feature in JavaScript interpreters which will follow the rules and insert semicolons for developers.
+However, JavaScript engines have an automatic semicolon insertion feature.
+It inserts semicolons for developers by following a set of language rules.
+As with any programming language, developers should learn the syntax rules.
+Typing extra symbols is counterproductive.
+Hence, the use of semicolons is optional and counter-productive.

-Hence, the use of semicolons is optional, except for these cases:
+Learn the rules of ASI and you'll be more productive.
+Here's my very short and probably not complete version of the rules.
+Do not use semicolons, except for these cases:

 1. In loop constructions such as `for (var i=0; i++; i<n)`
 2. When a new line starts with parentheses or square brace or regular expression, such as when using an immediately invoked function expression (IIFE): `;(function(){...}())`
 3. When doing something weird like empty statements (see [Automatic semicolon insertion in JavaScript](http://2ality.com/2011/05/semicolon-insertion.html))

-In this, as well as in my other books, I don't use semicolons.
+In this, as well as in my other best-selling books such as React Quickly, or Full Stack JavaScript, I don't use semicolons.
 There are a few reasons why.
-If you use semicolons and forget or omit one, then you code will still work but you'll end up with inconsistency which will create a necessity for a linter or a similar tool to check for your syntax.
+If you use semicolons and forget or omit one, then your code will still work, but you'll end up with inconsistency, which will require a linter or a similar tool to check for your syntax.
 Let's say you spotted a missing semicolon or saw a warning from a linter, then you need to go to your code and fix it.
 Why go through all this trouble?

-Semicolon-less code works perfectly fine except for two cases shown above and when you try to write multiple statements on one line.
+Semicolon-less code works perfectly fine except for two cases shown prior and when you try to write multiple statements on one line.
 But developers should NOT write multiple statements in one line.
-That's a job of a bundler/minimizer.
-The bottom line, I recommend developers focus on their work and not looking for missing semicolons when the language has a feature (Automatic Semicolon Insertion) to make semicolons optional.
+That's a job for a bundler/minimizer.
+The bottom line: I recommend that developers focus on their work and not on looking for missing semicolons when the language has a feature (Automatic Semicolon Insertion) to make semicolons redundant.

 ### camelCase